Discover Huka Falls: Taupō’s Must-See Scenic Waterfall Attraction

 Huka Prawn Park

-As you explore, don't miss the guided tours of the nursery and hatchery, where you can learn about the fascinating prawn breeding process.
-Enjoy the interactive water features, like aqua trikes and pedal boats, or relax in the geothermal footbaths.
+Take part in guided tours of the nursery and hatchery to learn about the prawn breeding process.
+Interactive water features like aqua trikes and pedal boats add fun, while geothermal footbaths offer relaxation.

 Wairakei Terraces

-1. Thermal bathing pools with silky waters, perfect for relaxation.
+• Thermal bathing pools with silky waters, ideal for unwinding after a day of exploration.

-2. Guided tours that immerse you in Māori culture, including traditional crafts.
+• Guided tours immersing you in Māori culture, featuring traditional crafts and historical insights.

-3. A delicious 'Hangi' meal paired with captivating performances of song and dance.
+• A traditional ‘Hangi’ meal paired with captivating performances of song and dance for an authentic experience.

-4. Massage therapy using indigenous herbal oils to rejuvenate your body.
+• Massage therapy using indigenous herbal oils, designed to rejuvenate and refresh your body and spirit.

-As you explore Wairakei Terraces, you'll feel the healing power of nature while connecting with the rich heritage of the Māori people.
+At Wairakei Terraces, you’ll connect with the healing power of nature and the profound heritage of the Māori people, enriching your visit to the Taupō region.

 Frequently Asked Questions